MistzSoftware/PAM-Assist-Mindful/documents/functionalSpecifications.md

 ## Preamble

-*This document outlines the functional specifications for PAM Assist Mindful (PAM), a robotic assistant designed to aid the elderly in various aspects of their daily lives.
-PAM aims to provide comprehensive, round-the-clock support, addressing the limitations of existing solutions.*
+*This document outlines the functional specifications for PAM Assist Mindful (PAM), a single-device robotic assistant designed to transcribe conversations in real-time for elderly users.
+PAM aims to enhance communication and accessibility through its omnidirectional microphone and integrated display.*

 ## 1. Introduction

 ### 1.1 Project Overview

-PAM Assist Mindful (PAM) is an innovative robotic assistant specifically designed to enhance the quality of life for the elderly.
-By leveraging advanced technology, PAM provides comprehensive, round-the-clock support, addressing the limitations of existing solutions.
-The project aims to create a reliable companion that not only assists with daily tasks but also ensures safety and well-being.
-PAM's features include seamless navigation, timely medication reminders, and accurate conversation transcription, making it an indispensable tool for elderly care.
-The ultimate goal is to foster independence and peace of mind for both the elderly and their caregivers.
+PAM Assist Mindful (PAM) is a compact, user-friendly device designed to improve communication for elderly individuals.
+Equipped with an omnidirectional microphone and a high-resolution display, PAM transcribes conversations in real-time, enabling users with hearing impairments to follow discussions effortlessly.
+The device is intended to foster inclusivity, independence, and accessibility in daily interactions.

 ### 1.2 Project Definition

 #### 1.2.1 Vision

-The vision of this project is to develop a robotic assistant that can provide personalized, reliable, and compassionate care for the elderly.
+The vision of this project is to create a reliable and accessible device that bridges communication gaps for elderly individuals with hearing impairments.

 Objectives include:

+- Providing real-time conversation transcription to enhance communication.
-- Enhancing the quality of life for the elderly by providing comprehensive support.
+- Ensuring the device is intuitive and easy to use for elderly users.
-- Promoting independence and well-being through advanced technology.
-- Creating a reliable companion that can navigate spaces, manage medication, and facilitate communication.
-- Fostering peace of mind for both the elderly and their caregivers.
-- Enabling the elderly to live comfortably and securely in their own homes.
-- Supporting caregivers by providing an extra layer of assistance and monitoring.
-- Embracing the principles of inclusivity, accessibility, and dignity in elderly care.
+- Promoting inclusivity and accessibility in social interactions.
-- Continuously improving and evolving to meet the changing needs of the elderly population.
-- Collaborating with healthcare professionals, researchers, and experts to optimize PAM's functionality and impact.
-- Ensuring that PAM is user-friendly, intuitive, and adaptable to individual preferences and requirements.
-- Embracing ethical considerations, data privacy, and security measures to protect user information and maintain confidentiality.
+- Maintaining a compact and aesthetically pleasing design.
+- Leveraging advanced voice recognition technology for accuracy.

 #### 1.2.2 Scope

-This project will use the following technologies and methodologies:
+This project will focus on the following technologies and methodologies:

-- Robotics: PAM will be a physical robot capable of autonomous navigation and interaction.
-- Artificial Intelligence: PAM will leverage AI for speech recognition, object detection, and decision-making.
-- Human-Centered Design: PAM will be designed with a focus on user experience, accessibility, and inclusivity.
-- Continuous Improvement: PAM will evolve over time based on user feedback, technological advancements, and emerging needs.
-- Collaboration: The project will involve professionals and partners to ensure a holistic and impactful solution.
+- **Voice Recognition**: Real-time transcription of conversations using an omnidirectional microphone.
+- **Display Technology**: High-resolution screen for clear and readable text output.
+- **Human-Centered Design**: Prioritizing usability and accessibility for elderly users.
+- **Standalone Device**: Self-contained hardware requiring minimal setup.

 #### 1.2.3 Deliverables